Early Identification and Treatment of Strokes Save Lives

 A stroke, which occurs when the blood supply to part of the brain is interrupted or severely reduced, is a medical emergency.
 Deprived of oxygen and nutrients, brain cells begin to die within minutes, so prompt treatment is crucial to minimise brain damage and potential complications.

-The first 20 minutes during and after a stroke
+Treatment protocols: The first 20 minutes during and after a stroke

 ‘We consider a stroke to be a potentially life-threatening emergency,’ confirms Dr Robyn Holgate, chief medical officer of ER24.
 ‘The most important thing for ER24 to achieve during our first interaction with a caller is to identify a potential stroke, using an initial telephonic FAST stroke assessment.
 Once a potential stroke is confirmed, the priority moves to getting the patient to definitive care, such as a hospital with a dedicated or stroke-ready facility and we dispatch the advanced life-support response car and an ambulance to the patient, the same way as we would to a motor-vehicle accident.’